Are you looking for the best cooling mattress topper, mattress pad or cooling comforter?

 Square stitching keeps the filling from shifting while tabs at the four corners hold the comforter down on the bed to ensure it doesn’t keep slipping off.

 You can use this comforter as it is or with your own duvet cover.
 It’s easy to clean, and if you want to travel with it, it comes with a plastic zippered case.

 The Equinox comforter is available in 3 sizes: twin, queen and king.

-Of course, at this price it’s not all bamboo.
+Of course, at this price it's not 100% bamboo.
 Only about 40% of it is.
 But that is enough to make it feel cool and cozy.